For Today’s Up-and-Coming Teen & Adult Crowd

 BIG LITTLE JAMES

-…is Matthew’s brother, though you would never know it other than by their size.
-Though younger, big Little James is taller than his brother and their father.
+…is Matthew’s brother.
+Though younger, big Little James is taller than his tall brother and father.
 That’s where the resemblance ends.
-Whereas Matthew loves money and his big fancy mansion on a hill, big Little James has renounced money and lives as a desert Nazarene.
-However, when he misses his family, he does go home and tolerates the family wealth.
-Later, he will spread the good news of the God-Man in Syria, then return to Jerusalem where he will be stoned to death because he declared Jesus came back to life after they killed Jesus.
+Whereas Matthew loves money and his big fancy mansion on a hill, big Little James has renounced money and lives as an Essene.
+However, when he misses his family, he does go home.

 SIMON THE TERRORIST

 Now this man is the only sane choice Jesus makes for an aide.
-Judas descends from one of the most admired leaders of the Jews over a thousand years ago.
-He knows how to lead.
+Judas knows how to lead.
 He is also a money man, not like Matthew who has to grovel at the feet of the Romans and collects their taxes.
-Judas is a banker and land investor.
+Judas is a banker and investor.
 He considers himself the best-dressed man in all of Palestine.
 He knows both power and money.
-The other apostles trust him and make him their treasurer.
-Frustrated at Jesus not taking advantage of the times the people declare him king, Judas will force Jesus’ hand.
-If he is arrested, he will use his superpowers to break the chains, zap his enemies away, and take over both the palace and temple.
-It will backfire and destroy Judas.
+The aides make him their treasurer.
+Sometimes he embezzles some of it.

 DISCLAIMER: All photos on this website are just representative look-alikes of how I imagine the first-century characters to look like and do not in any way indicate they have any interest in this proposed TV series.